jiesutd/RichWordSegmentor/README.md

 RichWordSegmentor
 ======
 RichWordSegmentor is a package for Word Segmentation using transition based neural networks under LibN3L package.
 It is the state-of-the-art neural word segmentator which supports rich pretraining from external data.
 With the help of rich pretraining, our model achieves the best result on 5 out of 6 Chinese word segmentation benchmarks.
-Performance details and model structure can be seen in our paper (insert paper link).
+Performance details and model structure can be seen in our ACL paper: [Neural word segmentation with rich pretraining](https://arxiv.org/abs/1704.08960).

 Demo system: (coming...)
 ======